apache/tvm/.github/ISSUE_TEMPLATE/ci-problem.md

 ### Triage

-Please refer to the list of label tags linked above to find the relevant tags and add them here in a bullet format (example below).
+Please refer to the list of label tags [here](https://github.com/apache/tvm/wiki/Issue-Triage-Labels) to find the relevant tags and add them below in a bullet format (example below).

 * needs-triage